HPI-MachineIntelligence-MetaLearning/model_execution_server/README.md

 ## Interface

-Currently, only one route is implemented:
+The server accepts requests on the root route with two methods:

 Request method: POST

-Parameters: 'image', a _File_ containing the image to be analyzed
+Parameters: 'image', one or multiple _Files_ containing the images to be analyzed

+Response: 'Prediction started.' if everything went ok.

+---

+Request method: POST

+Parameters: none

-Response: JSON, containing the bounding boxes, labels and scores (currently super nested, but maybe this is necessary, further investigation needed).
+Response: JSON, containing the bounding boxes, labels and scores.
 For example:
 ```json
 {"bboxes": [[[147.03463745117188, 56.062950134277344, 332.25201416015625, 246.7890167236328]]],